 Taiwan, a country of 23 million, has performed better than any other country with only 7 Covid-19 deaths as of June 22, 2020.
 It did not shut down its economy, like less-prepared countries.
 Instead, according to president Tsai Ing-Wen:

 “Upon the discovery of the first infected person in Taiwan on January 21, we undertook rigorous investigative efforts to track travel and contact history for every patient, helping to isolate and contain the contagion before a mass community outbreak was possible.
 In addition, government . . . took over the production and distribution of medical-grade masks. and devised a system for distributing rationed masks to everyone.”
 On October 29, 2020, Taiwan reported having no domestic COVID-19 infections in 200 days.

 A full-blown pandemic can easily out-pace the hesitant measures put into place by governments.
 Policymakers need to figure out how to sideline cautious bureaucrats in favor of creative problem solvers who can quickly assess and respond to a constant flow of new research.
-No reason beyond the behaviour of bureaucrats can account for governments ignoring simple DIY testing, a cheap and easy way to screen people for infection by making ordinary citizens active participants in controlling the pandemic.
+There is no excuse for governments to ignore quick, cheap self-administered antigen tests to screen for infection.

 COVID-19 news in the mainstream media is weak, repetitive and out-of-date.
 If you want to know what is really going on, visit MedicalXpress.